Nanoptera in a Period-2 Toda Chain: Introduction

 Classical examples of lattice systems such as the Toda lattice have been studied extensively both because of their intrinsic theoretical interest and because they play important roles in several applications, including nonlinear optical propagation \cite{Arnold1} and electrical propagation through transmission lines \cite{Hirota1,Kuusela1}.
 The Toda-lattice equations also provide a paradigmatic example of a discrete integrable system.
 Consequently, properties associated with the integrability of the Toda-lattice equations have been the subject of numerous studies.
 In particular, the integrability of the Toda lattice allows it to support soliton solutions \cite{Toda1}.

-Numerous studies have considered ``uniform'' one-dimensional (1D) lattice, which are chains in which each particle in the lattice is identical.
-However, particles need not be identical, and examinations of such ``heterogenous'' lattices \cite{Flach:ArxivRep2014-2}, with either periodic \cite{Jayaprakash1,Jayaprakash2,Porter1} or random \cite{Flach:ArxivRep2014-1,jandro2015} distributions of different particles, reveal a wealth of fascinating dynamics that do not arise in uniform lattices.
-Such dynamics include new families of solitary waves that have been observed in diatomic granular chains and which can exist only for discrete values of the ratio between the masses of the two particles in a dimer unit \cite{Jayaprakash1}.
+Numerous studies have considered `uniform' (i.e., monoatomic) one-dimensional (1D) lattices, which are chains in which each particle in the lattice is identical.
+However, particles need not be identical, and examinations of such `heterogenous' lattices \cite{Flach:ArxivRep2014-2}, with either periodic \cite{Jayaprakash1,Jayaprakash2,Porter1,Vainchtein1} or random \cite{Flach:ArxivRep2014-1,jandro2015} distributions of different particles, reveal a wealth of fascinating dynamics that do not arise in uniform lattices.
+Such dynamics include new families of solitary waves that have been observed in diatomic granular chains and which can exist only for discrete values of the ratio between the masses of the two particles in a diatomic unit \cite{Jayaprakash1}.

-In the present study, we apply asymptotic techniques to consider the behavior of propagating waves in diatomic (i.e., ``period-2'') lattices, in which two different types of structures alternate with each other.
+In the present study, we apply asymptotic techniques to consider the behavior of propagating waves in diatomic (i.e., `period-2') lattices, in which two different types of structures alternate with each other.
 Specifically, we consider bidisperse lattice systems, in which there are two different types of particles, that consist of alternations between a single heavy particle and a single light particle.
 See Figure \ref{F:IntroPic} for a schematic.
 The primary purpose of our paper is to investigate the behavior of solitary waves in the period-2 Toda lattice in the limit in which the ratio between the heavy and light particles becomes small (i.e., $m_2/m_1 \rightarrow 0$).
-In particular, motivated by previous numerical and experimental studies \cite{Okada1, Kofane1}, we will study solutions to these period-2 Toda lattice systems that demonstrate nonlocal solitary waves (i.e., so-called ``nanopterons'').
+Specifically, motivated by previous mathematical and experimental studies \cite{Okada1, Kofane1,Vainchtein1}, we examine solutions to these period-2 Toda lattice systems that demonstrate `nonlocal' solitary waves (so-called `nanoptera'), which approximately satisfy the classical definition of a spatially localized solitary wave, with the addition of small-amplitude, non-decaying oscillations on one or both sides of the wave front.

+The diatomic Toda lattice was studied by Vainchtein et al. \cite{Vainchtein1}, who used scale separation and the integrability of the system to obtain an asymptotic expression for the correction to a monoatomic soliton solution in terms of hypergeometric functions (see Eq.~\eqref{4:exact}).
+Their study conjectured that there exist an infinite number of parameter combinations with nanopteron-free solutions.
+These parameter combinations correspond to `anti-resonance' conditions \cite{Jayaprakash1, Jayaprakash2}.
+In the present investigation, we obtain the asymptotic behavior of the wave train using exponential-asymptotic methods, rather than by using scale separation.
+This approach permits us to directly study the dynamics of nanoptera in the solution without calculating any terms beyond the leading-order soliton solution.
+We use these results to obtain a simple expression for the anti-resonance condition in the asymptotic limit that is consistent with the conjecture made in \cite{Vainchtein1}.

-\subsection{Diatomic chains}
+\subsection{Diatomic Chains}